Why care about Hardiness zones?

 A hardiness zone is where types of trees, shrubs, and flowers will most likely survive and is a specific geographical area with its own set of environmental conditions.
 These zones are based on the average climatic conditions of that area.
 A hardiness zone map is a graphic representation of a number of zones.
 These maps are usually found in the front pages of gardening books, seed catalogs and can be obtained on the internet from our Canadian department of agriculture.

 Canadian Plant Hardiness Zones – this site has more than just maps.
 Here are links you can explore:

 - Plant Hardiness Zone Maps

 - Species-specific Models and Maps

 - Enter data for Plants in My Area

 Both Canada and the United States have their own hardiness zone maps, which unfortunately are slightly different.
-The American hardiness zones were recently revised.
-For Canada, a plant hardiness map was created using Canadian plant survival data and a wider range of climatic variables such as minimum winter temperatures, length of the frost-free period, summer rainfall, maximum temperatures, snow cover and even January rainfall and maximum wind speed.
-The harshest zone (0) is the Arctic and northern part of Canada and the mildest is parts of Vancouver Island having Zones 8 & 9.
+Canadian Hardiness Zones use more recent climatic data and modern mapping techniques.
+The current hardiness zones are determined by a number of factors; the winter and summer coldest and warmest temperatures, the length of the growing season (frost-free period), the summer rainfall, and the wind and snow cover for the winter season.
+The harshest zone (0) is the Arctic and northern part of Canada and the mildest is on Vancouver Island with their almost tropical Zones 8 & 9.

 Knowing and understanding hardiness zones is important.
 This information will come in handy when you are purchasing new perennials or shrubbery and will take some of the guesswork out of your plant choices.
 Gardening is an endless trial and error process but knowing your zone will help ensure your purchases have a better chance of success.